kalisio/leaflet-pmtiles/README.md

 To run the demos locally:
 1) launch `npm run dev` to build and copy distribution files into the demo folder,
 2) serve it using `http-server -p 8080 demo`,
-3) serve your PMTiles with `http-server -p 8081 pmtiles` and adjust the URL as required in demo files,
+3) serve your PMTiles with `http-server -p 8081 --cors pmtiles` and adjust the URL as required in demo files,
 4) open http://127.0.0.1:8080/openmaptiles.html in your browser

 ## Features